reskillamericans/website/content/faq/index.md

 ### What do I need to be a part of the program?

-You need a computer with internet access, a LinkedIn profile, legal authorization to work in the U.S., and a passion to learn!
+You must self-identify as an underrepresented racial minority, be at least 18 years old, and have: a computer with internet access, a LinkedIn profile with a photo, and legal authorization to work in the U.S.

 ### What does the program cost?